-We also need more treatments centers such as Recovery Point WV, which is where the money comes in.
-Making criminals out of those who do drugs is not the answer.
+In 2018, we passed legislation aimed at reducing the number of opioid prescriptions physicians could write, but that’s not enough.
+We need more treatments centers such as Recovery Point WV.
+Also, making criminals out of those who do drugs is not the answer.
 The answer lies somewhere between empathy and compassion.

 Though Delegate Ward is not a veteran himself, he came from a family of veterans.
 Both his grandfathers were veterans and served in the Army.
 Four out of five of his uncles served in the military.
 His maternal grandfather was a veteran of World War I and was on the frontline the day the armistice was signed.
 He had a step grandfather who was a veteran of World War II and served in the South Pacific with the Navy.
 His father was in the Navy during the Korean War and his brother was in the Navy during the Vietnam War.

 Delegate Ward has and always will be a big supporter of our state’s veterans.
 He supported HB201, which eliminated the state income tax on military pensions.

 Delegate Ward is in a three-member district and there will six candidates on the ballot in November.
 He’s the only candidate out of the six who is endorsed by both organizations.

 “I grew up in a household with guns,” Delegate Ward remarked about his years growing up.
 “I never thought anything about it.
 As a youth, I thought everyone owned a gun and everyone knew how to use one.
 My father and brother were both hunters.
 I never hunted too much, but my dad taught me how to use a gun and respect it.”